 To deliver many of these services, OCECD often collaborates with an extensive network of parent mentors to assist families.
-In Ohio, there are 75 Parent Mentor Projects, which provide services to districts or Educational Service Centers across the state.
+In Ohio, there are 81 Parent Mentor Projects, which provide services to districts or Educational Service Centers across the state.
 Parent Mentors, who are experienced parents of a child or children with a disability, are employed by public educational entities through a grant by the Ohio Department of Education.
-Within the 75 funded projects, there are 89 Parent Mentors who are hired to support a specific district/s or Educational Service Center/s.
+Within the 81 funded projects, there are 90 Parent Mentors who are hired to support a specific district/s or Educational Service Center/s.
 Two Parent Mentors from the Ohio School for the Deaf and the Ohio State School for the Blind serve all 88 counties.
-In addition to these grant funded projects and Parent Mentors, there are 6 self-funded projects (district self-funded) that support 7 Parent Mentors.
+In addition to these grant funded projects and Parent Mentors, there are 7 self-funded projects (district self-funded) that support 8 Parent Mentors.
 Parent Mentors receive technical support from The Ohio State University's Center on Education and Training for Employment (CETE).
 In addition to their other responsibilities, Parent Mentors also serve as liaisons between families and school district personnel to foster positive working relationships between parents and educators.
 OCECD works in collaboration with the network of Parent Mentors and school district representatives by providing resources/information and professional development when requested.
 As allied entities, with the same goal of helping parents, we collaborate when opportunities arise.

-PLANEO Padres Latinos Asociados por los Niños Especiales de Ohio AMIGAS
+PLANEO Padres Latinos Asociados por los Niños Especiales de Ohio and AMIGAS

-PLANEO is an empowerment group for any Latino or Spanish speaking family in the state of Ohio who has a child with special needs or is at risk.
-Parents take part in trainings and workshops and are provided information about resources and supports that are available in their community.
-This assists them to better advocate for their children in the special education process.
+PLANEO is an empowerment group for any Latino or Spanish speaking family in the state of Ohio who has a child with disabilities or who is at risk.
+Parents take part in trainings and workshops where they are provided information about the resources and supports which are available to them in their community.
+This contributes to their ability to better advocate for their children in the special education process.

-AMIGAS is an encouragement and support group for any Latina woman who has a child with disabilities or at risk.
+AMIGAS is an encouragement and support group for any Latina woman who has a child with disabilities or who is at risk.
 This group's goal is to help women to be aware of, and bring down, the stigma of mental health conditions.
-This occurs by providing training and support as a means of strengthening their self-esteem, which results in these women being better equipped to help their children and themselves.
-This group has been a collaboration between the Ohio Coalition for the Education of Children with Disabilities and the Franklin County chapter of NAMI since 2010.
+The means of achieving this goal is by providing training and support to strengthen their self-esteem, resulting in the participants being better prepared to help their children and themselves.
+This group has been a collaboration between the Ohio Coalition for the Education of Children with Disabilities and the NAMI Franklin County chapter since 2010.

-During the Covid situation, the format of the meetings was altered to a virtual format to lessen the risks and the resulting changes that were taking place.
+As a result of Covid, the format of the meetings was altered to a virtual format to lessen the risks and to meet the changes that were taking place.
 The groups were subsequently merged into one and began to meet virtually.
 This format has proved to be convenient for attendees, resulting in a successful program for the Latino community.
-The combined groups meet via Zoom twice every Thursday, with the choice of a 10 am or 7 pm session, to accommodate the schedules of those who desire to participate.
+The combined groups meet via Zoom on Tuesdays at 7:00 pm, and twice every Thursday, with the choice of either a 10 am or 7 pm session, to accommodate the schedules of those who desire to participate.
 The focus of these sessions is on training, support, building connections with local community agencies, and helping parents improve their special education knowledge, self-esteem, motivation, organization, and empowerment.
-This results in parents becoming better equipped to advocate for their children, while at the same time helping them to be more self-assertive and engaged in their children's education to improve the quality of their lives.
-Over 239 people were served through these meetings last year.
+These sessions aid parents in becoming better equipped to advocate for their children, while at the same time helping them to be more self-assertive and engaged in their children's education to improve the quality of their lives.
+These meetings have proven to be very engaging, with over 423 people being served last year.